When it comes to b2b inbound and content marketing, social media is pretty much a given.

 - Practice account-based marketing: LinkedIn’s advanced ad targeting platform and direct messaging capabilities makes it ideal for account-based marketing.

-While Facebook’s reputation has been tainted by the recent Cambridge Analytica scandal, it still remains a social media powerhouse.
-With 60% of the Australian population being active users on Facebook, it’s simply too big for b2b businesses to ignore.
+While in recent years, Facebook’s reputation has been tainted by data breaches and fake news scandals, it still remains a social media powerhouse.
+And with 60% of the Australian population being active users on Facebook, it’s simply too big for b2b businesses to ignore.

 - Supports live-streaming: With Facebook Live, brands can easily live-stream product updates and demos, and give a behind-the-scenes peek at industry events.

 - More engaged users: While LinkedIn is where people go for professional purposes, Facebook is where they go to interact with friends and family, and have leisure time.
-They are likelier, therefore, to check their Facebook newsfeeds more often and to be more engaged when they do so.
+They are more likely, therefore, to check their Facebook newsfeeds often and to be more engaged when they do so.

 - Cost-effective, highly targeted advertising: Like LinkedIn, Facebook has highly targeted advertising, ensuring you can easily get your brand in front of your target audience.
 Not to mention it has one of the lowest cost-per-clicks (CPCs) of the big social networks.